Hypercubers/hypercubing.xyz/docs/methods/3x3x3x3/cfop.md

     If the "top face" of the LL is 180 degrees off from the rest of the puzzle, you have to use a special 4D algorithm.
 See [RKT](/techniques/rkt.md) for algorithms.

 !!! tip "RKT parity avoidance"
     You can avoid RKT parity by using 2-look PLL.
 When you get to PLL, correct any RKT debt you have.
-Then put the solved LL corner in the UIFR spot.
+Then put the solved LL corner in the IUFL spot.
 Now you can do whichever A-perm you have (clockwise or anticlockwise).
 Finally, just solve the 3c with EPLL algorithms.